hmans/composer-suite/packages/shadenfreude/README.md

 const b = Bool(true)
 ```

-Variables can reference other variables:
+The value argument is pretty powerful.
+So far, we've been assigning JavaScript values (`1`, `new Vector 3()`, `true`, etc.), but we can also reference other variables:

 ```ts
 const color = Vec3(new Color("hotpink"))